curl/curl/docs/internals/WEBSOCKET.md

 The new options to `curl_easy_setopt()`:

  `CURLOPT_WS_OPTIONS` - to control specific behavior. `CURLWS_RAW_MODE` makes
- libcurl provide all WebSocket traffic raw in the callback.
+ libcurl provide all WebSocket traffic raw in the callback. `CURLWS_NOAUTOPONG` disables automatic `PONG` replies.

 The new function calls: